 Acne is a common skin condition which usually affects the face, neck, chest, and back.
 Acne is usually treatable, though sufferers may need treatment for several months.
 Most people with acne are aged between 12 and 25, but sometimes it can strike older and children too.
-The severity of acne can range from mild to severe.
+The question how to treat acne widely depends upon the severity of acne which can range from mild to severe.

-Acne is caused by overactivity of the sebaceous glands in the skin.
+Acne in adults is mostly caused by overactivity of the sebaceous glands in the skin.
 It is not infectious, so you cannot get it from another person.
 But it can be hereditary.
 That means the condition can pass through genes.

 Sebaceous glands under the skin surface make oil (sebum) which keeps skin supple.
 The sebum comes out through pores (tiny holes).
 Hormone changes especially at puberty stimulate the sebaceous glands and make more sebum.
 That is why acne is commonly seen in teenagers.
 When pores get blocked (by thickening of the skin and dead cells) and when sebum collects under these blocked pores pimples or acne occurs.
 There is a bacterium called Propionibacterium acne which is normally found in the skin.
 It multiplies in trapped sebum.
 Sometimes inflammation occurs making the surrounding skin red.
 The spots can get larger and fill with pus.
 When several pustules are close by they can get larger and form nodules and cysts.
 These inflamed spots can heal with time but sometimes may leave a discolored area (hyperpigmentation).
 Scars can be left on the skin if cysts are ruptured.

 Some of the other common acne causes are listed below:

 - Cosmetics: when you use a new product or a product which doesn’t, you’re your skin, it starts to breakout and this is the kind of acne you get.
 It could be from makeup, sunscreen, products with ingredients that clog your pores, irritating fragrance from fabric softeners etc.